How much does Royal Caribbean specialty dining cost?

 You can expect games from major networks to stream.
 Options will vary depending on the ship and season.

 Basketball, football, soccer, and golf are all sports commonly streamed at Playmakers.
-In addition, there's a lot cricket and soccer shown.
+In addition, there's a lot of cricket and soccer shown.

 Frequently Asked Questions